moonhorse/boltjs/view_collectionview.md

         bindingConfig: [{property: 'value'}]
       },
      'EmailModel': {
-        // Create a 'CustomUrlInput' view when a UrlModel is encountered
+        // Create a 'CustomEmailInput' view when an EmailModel is encountered
         view: 'CustomEmailInput',

         // Bind the model to the view so that any changes to its value will